 Denny's: Philly Cheesesteak Omelette

 Considering this beast of a breakfast comes stuffed with fatty meats and cheeses and is paired with hash browns and an English muffin, it may not come as a shock that this isn't really considered to be a "healthy" dish.
-However, you may be surprised to learn that it has six times the amount of fat as the IHOP stack we mentioned in the beginning of the article and nearly double the amount of fat an adult should consume in an entire day.
+However, you may be surprised to learn that it has six times the amount of fat as the IHOP stack we mentioned at the beginning of the article and nearly double the amount of fat an adult should consume in an entire day.
 We never thought we'd say this, but you'd be far better off ordering some pancakes than downing this icky dish.

 Planet Smoothie: PB&J Smoothie

 The list of ingredients in this smoothie starts out well (peanut butter—we can get behind that for the protein) but then turns sinister (frozen yogurt—what is this, a dessert?).
 The result is a caloric punch that's nearly 200 calories more than a Big Mac—and nearly as much sugar as you'd find in 16 packets of sugar.
-(Comparatively, three pancakes from IHOP carries what you'd find in three packs of the sweet stuff.)
+(Comparatively, three pancakes from IHOP carry what you'd find in three packs of the sweet stuff.)
 Ditch the froyo and go with the Planet Pro Banana & Cocoa (350 calories and 27 grams of sugar per 22 oz).
 It might sound counterintuitive, but you'll enjoy dessert flavors at a fraction of the calories and sugar if you choose this protein-packed smoothie instead.
 For more calorie-saving swaps, check out these 25 Ways to Cut 250 Calories.

 Panera: Pecan Roll